DynamoFinance/vault/docs/Dynamo4626.md

 The Dynamo4626 Contracts will act as AssetManagers for the Balancer LinearPools but can be treated as their own Vaults/Pools outside of the deployed Balancer Vault.

+*Given:*

+Governance = address variable - Governance contract responsible for this Vault.

 Being ERC-4626 Contracts, they expose the full [ERC-20 ABI](https://eips.ethereum.org/EIPS/eip-20).

 ### Dynamo4626 Transactional Use Cases